koertstribos/snipandstitch/readme.md

 Trial objects can be constructed using Trial.Trial(trace, events, setupInfo)
-    trace       list of tuples or dicts that contain the eyetracking data.
+    trace:      list of tuples or dicts that contain the eyetracking data.
-                The norm for this is (x, y, pupilSize) events      list of Event objects
+                The norm for this is (x, y, pupilSize)
+    events:     list of Event objects
-    setupInfo   SetupInfo object
+    setupInfo:  SetupInfo object

 3. you can now get corrected gaze position from a Trial object by calling